openfoodfacts/openfoodfacts-androidapp/README.md

 ## Helping stabilize our next release
 Here are issues and feature requests you can work on:
 - [3.6.6 milestone](https://github.com/openfoodfacts/openfoodfacts-androidapp/milestone/36)
+Here's a summary explanation of improvements and regressions that are blocking the release: https://github.com/openfoodfacts/openfoodfacts-androidapp/wiki#pros-and-cons-of-releasing-before-the-15th

 ## Impact Roadmap
 ### A brilliant scan experience